hikeventures/hikeventures.github.io/_posts/events/2018-07-09-Thule-Landmark.markdown

 layout: post
 ---

-Alan Gear from Thule showed us the <a href="https://amzn.to/2L0R8qi" >Thule Landmark Backpacks</a> at the OutDoor Show in Friedrichshafen.
+Alan Gear from Thule showed us the <a rel="nofollow" href="https://amzn.to/2L0R8qi" >Thule Landmark Backpacks</a> at the OutDoor Show in Friedrichshafen.

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/9SllIZQGiQs"></iframe>